R0mainSR/BetterSMBW/README.md

 - 8-1: Replaced some blocks with a propeller mushroom.
 Removed meteors.
 No more RNG during your practice.
 - 8-2: Removed meteors for the 1st area.
 No other changes.
 - 8-7: Replaced some blocks with a fire flower (or mushroom if you're small).
 Even if practicing 8-7 is kinda dumb, I do some changes anyway.
 - 8-A: You want to practice Bombless but you don't want to do the whole Airship ?
 Ok, a pipe is here for you !
-This pipe go directly to the Bowser Jr. fight.
+This pipe goes directly to the Bowser Jr. fight.
 - 8-C: There are a pipe at the begining of Bowser's Castle if you want to practice Bowser's Escape without doing the whole castle.

 All Any% levels other changes: